 The emphasis of CBT is on recognizing the damaging beliefs and expectations and repairing them through restructuring, meaning that striving to aid people can think differently and learn new and positive meanings.
 CBT that is focused on trauma attempts to modify difficult meanings of the sad experiences, like, “What happened to me proved that I am useless, insecure, and corrupt.
 There no one I can trust,” and modifying challenging coping mechanisms, like ruminating on unpleasant outcomes, entertaining threats, and thought suppression.

 CBT is performed over a brief time, typically between 8 and 12 sessions for a span of months.
 It is a dynamic type of therapy targeted at helping people learn ways to face and gradually get over their anxiety, fear, and depression.
 Strategies include journaling, challenging stressful thoughts, and facing feared circumstances in a safe space.

-People who have anxiety, mood changes, or panic episodes are commonly prescribed medications in conjunction with talk therapy or counseling.
+People who have anxiety, mood changes, or panic episodes are commonly prescribed medications in conjunction with talk therapy or psychotherapy.
 In these circumstances, the therapist or counselor could suggest that trauma victims talk with their primary care physician about the possibility of taking antidepressants or other forms of medication.
 Some individuals find relief in taking them, but not everyone, though.
 They must talk with their counselor or physician.